moesay/LiteOS/README.md

 Part Copy is not needed if you know how to work with `Debug` command

-**This is _not complete or even usfull kernel_, its just demontrate the concepts behind OS Developing**
+**This is _not a complete or even a useful kernel, it just demontrates the concepts behind OS Developing**